Xaimerr/ml-dash-demo/README.md

 6. Install Python versions into $(pyenv root)/versions.
-For example, to download and install Python 2.7.8, run: pyenv install 2.x.x # or 3.x.x pyenv global x.x.x pip install virtualenv pip install --upgrade pip #Update pip virtualenv .venv # Whenever you have your python as you need it, export it with this command.
+For example, to download and install Python 2.7.8, run: pyenv install 2.x.x # or 3.x.x pyenv global x.x.x pip install venv pip install --upgrade pip #Update pip venv .venv # or python -m venv /path/to/new/virtual/environment

 #### To use the venv:
         source .venv/bin/activate